The64thGamer/cheeseepedia/content/wiki/showroom-sign-spp-signage.md

 ## Design

 The Showroom sign was a sign near the entrance to the showroom where it would tell people were the showroom is for people to see the Rock A Fire Explosion

+the sign would feature on it the showbiz pizza logo with **Showroom** on the side